 - Waterfalls are gushing in the winter, but you also get the rainiest weather.
 If you go in early summer you can get decent weather and the waterfalls aren’t dried up to a trickle compared to late summer.

-- We always recommend being prepared with layers (especially a rain jacket) and waterproof shoes that give you support (HERS + HIS).
+- We always recommend being prepared with layers (especially a rain jacket) and waterproof shoes that give you support.

 - Pick up an Oregon State Park Pass, NW Forest Pass, America the Beautiful Pass to save money when visiting all the parks.